Citizen Promaster Diver Review 2022

 What is Citizen Promaster?

-The Citizen Promaster brand captivates the imaginations of sports professionals around the world with high-performance sports watches.
-Citizen’s iconic professional diver’s watch was awarded the highest depth rating in the world in 1982 and boasted pressure resistance of up to 1,300 meters.
+The Citizen Promaster brand captivates the imaginations of sports professionals worldwide with high-performance sports watches.
+Citizen’s iconic professional Diver’s watch was awarded the highest depth rating in the world in 1982 and boasted pressure resistance of up to 1,300 meters.

 Are Citizen Promaster Watches good?

-Again, reliable and noticeably time-consuming (+/- 5 seconds per month).
+Again, it is reliable and noticeably time-consuming (+/- 5 seconds per month).
 And there is no need to change or roll up the battery.
 Citizen watches are fantastic and have great value.

 How does Citizen Promaster watch work?

 Next up is rum.
-The lume can be found on the edge of the 12 markers and the three needles, and even the circles on the rotating bezel.
-I especially like the way the second-hand fills with lumens, as not all manufacturers do this for their watches.
+The lume can be found on the edge of the 12 markers, the three needles, and even the circles on the rotating bezel.
+I especially like how the second-hand fills with lumens, as not all manufacturers do this for their watches.

 Charging the lume is very simple.
-Just like with Eco-Drive technology, it charges by simply exposing it to light.
-It can also be charged from an artificial light source such as a flashlight or desk lamp.
+Like with Eco-Drive technology, it sets by exposing it to light.
+It can also be formed from an artificial light source, such as a flashlight or desk lamp.

-Finally, there is the important unidirectional rotating bezel, a must-have for a diver’s watch.
+Finally, the essential unidirectional rotating bezel is a must-have for a diver’s watch.
 It’s pretty standard.
 Unidirectional means you only rotate in one direction, so you cannot accidentally add time during a dive.

-The dark bezel with white indices makes the mark stand out, making it not only look good but also stand out underwater.
+The dark bezel with white indices makes the mark stand out, making it look good and stand out underwater.

 What is the difference between BN0151-09L and BN0150-28E?